miguelcorralesg/RockGAN2D_Tutorial/README.md

 pytest
 ```

+> **Note** <br>
-**Disclaimer:** All experiments have been carried on a Intel(R) Xeon(R) CPU @ 2.10GHz equipped with a single NVIDIA GEForce RTX 3090 GPU.
-Different environment
+> All experiments have been carried on a Intel(R) Xeon(R) Silver 4316 CPU @ 2.30GHz equipped with a single NVIDIA TESLA A100 GPU.
+Different
-configurations may be required for different combinations of workstation and GPU.
+> environment configurations may be required for different combinations of workstation and GPU.